 A question that I often ponder as a physiotherapist, not only from my own perspective but also from my patients’ – Is work good for my health and wellbeing?

 I regularly notice the hollow feeling inside my stomach and the gag reflex as I brush my teeth, while I prepare for going to work.
 This is the usual pattern.
 This is not right; this is not doing meaningful work.

 The “Squawk” of the parrot on my shoulder reminds me that I should be grateful to have a job, especially in the current economic climate.
 The parrot shakes its head with disapproval as I try to defend my position: I hate my job!

-I have felt this way for nineteen years, until a recent personal problem has alerted me to take action – albeit at a time of harsh austerity measures and general economic meltdown.
+I have felt this way for nineteen years until a recent personal problem has alerted me to take action – albeit at a time of harsh austerity measures and a general economic meltdown.
 But, I have to do something.
-Jonathan Dawson, of Schumacher college said, “Why waste a crisis?”
+Jonathan Dawson, of Schumacher College said, “Why waste a crisis?”
 He’s absolutely right.

 I study the effects of work on people.
 I read an independent review, commissioned by the Department for Work and Pensions, which examines the scientific evidence of whether work is actually good for us.
 What does the report say, you may ask?
 Well, the following is a simple summary of the key points from an otherwise in-depth review, in that *work is: